The PhotoPills Expedition to the Lofoten Islands is SOLD OUT!

 Once again, we’re ready at the planned shooting spot, waiting for the perfect conditions to occur (let’s hope they occur!).

-Vikten is a great spot to photograph the northern lights in Lofoten!
+Hamnøy is one of the best spots to photograph the northern lights in Lofoten!

 Once again, if we’re not lucky with the Aurora, we’ll aim to get some Star Trails and a few dramatic nighttime long exposures.

 Check the Moon using PhotoPills.
-It has a phase of 30% and is above the horizon, right at our back, illuminating the vast beach in front of us.
+It has a phase of 34% and is above the horizon, right at our back, illuminating the vast landscape in front of us.

-Truth is that we PhotoPillers love photographing Moonlit seascapes too!
+Truth is that we PhotoPillers love photographing Moonlit landscapes too!

 Bed time at Hattvika lodge.
 Sweet dreams!